aicantar/MhtExtractor/README.md

 # unmht
 **unmht** is a simple [MHTML][mhtml] extractor.
-It extracts `mht` files into a browser's `Save As...`-like folder structure (i.e. for `google.mht` it will create `google.html` for the index file and put the resources into `google.html_files` directory).

-It uses Python's standard `email` module to facilitate message parsing so, technically, it can be used to extract any multipart message, but it was tested only with MHTML files.
+It uses Python's `email` module to facilitate message parsing, so technically it can be used to extract any multipart messages, although it was tested to work only with MHTML.

 [mhtml]: https://en.wikipedia.org/wiki/MHTML